Ideal-specific elimination orders form a star-shaped region: The geometry of ideal-specific elimination vectors

 Here the leading terms are given in bold letters.

-For $i=1,2,3$ let $C_i$ be the Gr\"obner cones corresponding to the Gr\"obner base $G_i$ and let $\prec_i$ be some corresponding monomial order.
+For $i=1,2,3$ let $C_i$ be the Gr\"obner cones corresponding to the Gr\"obner basis $G_i$ and let $\prec_i$ be some corresponding monomial order.

-Examining the polynomials in $G_1$ and $G_2$ in respect to Definition \ref{def:I_EO}, one observes that $\prec_1$ and $\prec_2$ are $\I$-specific EOs for the elimination of $u$.
-We now check that the cone $C_2$ must be in between the cones $C_1$ and $C_3$ (see Figure \ref{fig:interior}):
+Examining the polynomials in $G_1$ and $G_2$ in respect to Definition \ref{def:I_EO}, one observes that $\prec_1$ and $\prec_2$ are $\I$-specific elimination orders for the elimination of $u$.
+We now check that the cone $C_2$ must be in between the cones $C_1$ and $C_3$ (see Figure \ref{fig:interior}).

 It is easy to check that for $\overline{\omega}:=(1,0)^T$ one has $\ttlt_{\overline{\omega}}(G_3)=\ttlt_{\prec_3}(G_3)$ and $\ttlt_{\overline{\omega}}(G_i)\ne\ttlt_{\prec_i}(G_i)$ for $i=1,2$.
 This implies that $\overline\omega\in C_3$ holds.
 In the same way one proves $(0,1)^T\in C_1$.